John-Dig/roboger/README.md

 Code: console.log(originalArray)
 Expected Output: ([0, 1, 2, {...}, 9])

-#
- .601
+ .602
 Test: loops to change originalArray value into outputArray
 Code: robo(9);
-Expected Output: [0,'Beep','Boop!',"'Won't you be my neighbor?'",4,5,'We all have different gifts!',7,"'I don't wear sweaters, I'm a robot'",9]
+Expected Output: 0,'Beep','Boop!',"'Won't you be my neighbor?'",4,5,'We all have different gifts!',7,"'I don't wear sweaters, I'm a robot'",9

- .7
-Test: changes outputArray to outputString
-Code: robo(2)
-Expected Output: 0, Beep
+#
  .8
-Test: outputs 10 values
+Test: outputs 10 values and uses branching
 Code: robo(9);
 Expected Output: 0, Beep, Boop!, Won't you be my neighbor?, 4, 5,We all have different gifts!, 7, I don't wear sweaters, I'm a robot, 9